Aix-en-Provence possessions

 The Aix-en-Provence possessions were a series of alleged cases of demonic possession occurring among the Ursuline nuns of Aix-en-Provence (South of France) in 1611.
 Father Louis Gaufridi was accused and convicted of causing the possession by a pact with the devil, and he was tortured by strappado and his bones dislocated.
-He was then executed on April 1611 by strangulation and his body burned.
+He was then executed in April 1611 by strangulation and his body burned.
 This case provided the legal precedent for the conviction and execution of Urbain Grandier at Loudun more than 20 years later.
 This event led to possessions spreading to other convents and a witch burning in 1611.

 Madeleine de Demandolx

 The early 17th century was host to the peak of accusations in France's witchcraft hunt.
 Prior to the 17th century the testimony of a person perceived to be possessed was not considered reliable as anything they might say was likely from the "Father of Lies" (John 8:44).

 Madeleine de Demandolx de la Palud was a young French aristocrat, 17 years of age.
 Father Louis Gaufridi was the parish priest.
 In 1607 Demandolx entered the Ursuline convent at Marseille where she confessed to the superior that she had been intimate with Gaufridi.
 The mother superior then sent her to Aix to place Demandolx some distance from Gaufridi.
 In the summer of 1609, Demandolx began to exhibit convulsions, shaking and other symptoms of what was taken to be demonic possession, and the condition seemed to be contagious, as other nuns also began to show symptoms.
 All attempts at exorcism proved unsuccessful.
 When the priest at Aix confronted Gaufridi about the alleged affair, he denied it.

 Later in life, she was accused of witchcraft in 1642 and again in 1652.
 Her family abandoned her, she was fined and spent 10 years in prison after which she was released to Chateauvieux, France where she died in 1670.